 Jennifer Wolf, MPH, (Ponca/Ojibwe/Santee), Owner and Founder of Project Mosaic LLC, has worked with dozens of nonprofit organizations

 to define their needs and next steps.
-She is on the Johns Hopkins Center for American Indian Health COVID-19 Communication advisory board.
-Her clients include First Nations
+She is on the Racial Equity Board for the City and County of Denver.
+Her cornerstone clients include First Nations

-Development Institute, Johnson Scholarship Foundation, Denver American Indian Commission, Colorado Commission of Indian Affairs COVID-19 Committee, American Indian Science and Engineering Society, National Native American Boarding School
+Johnson Scholarship Foundation, Denver American Indian Commission, Colorado Commission of Indian Affairs COVID-19 Committee, National Native American Boarding School